• Skip to primary navigation

 • Windows Resource Protection found corrupt files but was unable to fix some (or all) of them (not a good result)

-In case you get the third message, you need to take the help of DISM tool to fix the problem.
+In case you get the third message, you need to take the help of DISM tool to fix the problem on your computer.

 DISM Tool Windows Command Prompt